 This self-evaluation approach could be used to provide professional learning to practitioners around the UNCRC and to help them reflect on how they are taking forward children's rights within their school context.
 It also links well to How Good is Our School? (fourth edition).

-A professional learning resource to promote self-evaluation and improvement planning on recognising and realising children's rights is available on the Education Scotland website.
+A professional learning resource to promote self-evaluation and improvement planning on recognising and realising children's rights is available on the National Improvement Hub (education.gov.scot)